 Meal planning software for dietitians can be a helpful tool to enhance your meal planning strategy and diffusion within your wellness practice.
 Much of the meal planning software on the market include databases filled with recipes, meal plans, and nutrition content created by other nutrition professionals.
 You will likely have access to recipes and plans for a variety of dietary interventions and will save many hours searching for or creating content for clients; with meal planning, software, it is already at your fingertips.

 With a variety of choices out there, it’s important to consider what features are crucial in meal planning software for your practice.
 Whichever software you choose should allow you to easily analyze, modify, and change existing content, whether it be meal plans, nutrition recommendations, and recipes, to fit your current client’s requirements.
 It also may be helpful to have software with a nutrient database and dietary reference values, that will allow you to analyze recipes, meals, and plans to ensure compliance with your client’s macro and micronutrient needs.

-Your meal planning software should also be able to interact with other client engagement features, such as food journaling, goal setting, metrics tracking, and chat.
+Your meal planning software should also be able to interact with other client engagement features, such as food journaling, goal setting, metrics tracking, and chat (our free Starter plan provides all of that and more).
 Having all of these features in one place allows you to get a comprehensive picture of your client’s eating habits throughout the week, send check-in messages to assess any problems, and evaluate overall progress.

 Healthie & Living Plate Rx

-Early in 2021, Healthie will be releasing a meal planning feature for dietitians in partnership with Living Plate Rx.
-This integration will enable Prime members to:
+Healthie will be releasing a meal planning feature for dietitians in partnership with Living Plate Rx.
+This integration enables Living Plate members to: